hlxsrc/ImDG/README.md

 The necessary arguments to run the program are

+* "-obj" or "--object" which is the class name of the object to detect.
 * "-p" or "--prototxt" which is the path to Caffe 'deploy' prototxt file.
 * "-m" or "--model" which is the path to Caffe pre-trained model.
 * "-c" or "--confidence" this is the minimum probability to filter weak detections, default is "0.2".